Kaybiz/terraform-portfolio-project/README.md

 ## Future Steps

-As this project continues to evolve, the following enhancements are planned:
+As this project continues to evolve, I plan to enhance the following:

 1. **Implementing CI/CD Pipeline**
    - Integrate with Jenkins or GitHub Actions for automated testing and deployment